flogvit/phaser-swipe/README.md

   }
 ```

 This is with a model.
 Here you define your methods in your model.
-Only those methods defined will be used
+Only those methods defined will be used.
 So if you do not want the diagonals, you can just omit those methods.

 ```javascript